vaisala-oss/geoserver-omsf/README.md

 # Issues

-* xlink namespace is not declared, and is missing from the omsf:observedProperty link
+* xlink namespace is not declared, and is missing from the omsf:observedProperty link, because of GEOS-[8633](https://osgeo-org.atlassian.net/browse/GEOS-8633)
 * OMSF schema location points to the namespace identifier URI, not to its actual location